 Problem

-During reinforcement learning training with tool-using agents, multiple rollouts execute simultaneously and may call destructive or stateful tools:
+During reinforcement learning training with tool-using agents, multiple rollouts execute simultaneously and may call destructive or stateful tools.
+This challenge is well-established in distributed RL research—A3C (Mnih et al., 2016) and PPO (Schulman et al., 2017) both rely on parallel isolated environment instances for stable gradient estimation.

 - Cross-contamination: One rollout's actions affect another rollout's environment